RiazBhuiyanX/python-metrics-engine/README.md

 #### 💡 Why 95% Buy / 5% Sell?

-This ratio was not arbitrary — I chose it after observing how **BTC tends to climb gradually** over time.
-Here's the reasoning:
+I didn’t pick those 95/5 percentages out of thin air — I chose them after observing how **BTC tends to climb gradually** over time.
+My reasoning was:

-- **Buying with 95%** allows strong exposure to upside momentum without fully locking capital.
-It takes advantage of BTC's long-term uptrend while retaining 5% liquidity in USDT.
+- **Buying with 95%** of available USDT gives strong exposure to upward moves without completely emptying the account.
+This takes advantage of BTC’s general uptrend while still keeping 5% cash on hand.
-- **Selling only 5%** avoids full liquidation, preserving upside in case of false reversal signals.
+- **Selling only 5%** of holdings on a signal avoids full liquidation on a dip, preserving some upside if the reversal signal is false and the price shoots back up.
-- It smooths out volatility: profits accrue over multiple steps rather than hinging on one entry/exit.
+- It smooths out the ride: profits (or losses) accrue over multiple smaller steps rather than one all-or-nothing jump.
-- Empirically, this produced **higher final balances and lower drawdowns** across most strategies.
+- Empirically, in my tests this 95/5 split led to **higher final balances and lower drawdowns** for most strategies.

-Overall, the 95/5 split offered a sweet spot: high enough exposure to catch profitable trends, but conservative enough to avoid full liquidation on choppy price action.
+Overall, the 95/5 approach hit a sweet spot for me: It’s enough exposure to catch big trends, but conservative enough to avoid completely cashing out at the worst possible time during choppy action.

 #### ⚠️ Minimum USDT Threshold